Festoon Eye Treatment & Surgery

 In our hands, a combination of lower blepharoplasty, microdroplet liposculpture, and dual erbium laser resurfacing has been successful in treating many of our patients and providing lasting results.

-• Blepharoplasty.
 During blepharoplasty, incisions are made in the natural creases of the eyelids and fat and skin are repositioned, tightened, and removed when necessary.
 Despite being described as effective, it rarely results in improvement of the festoon, and sometimes has inadvertent consequences like causing a droop of the lower lids.

-• Direct Excision.
 Direct excision of the malar festoon leaves a conspicuous scar at the orbital margin.
 The reason that this scar is so obvious is that the skin that is removed at the top is thin eyelid skin and the skin at the bottom of the removal is thick sebaceous cheek skin making the resulting line obvious and sometimes very unnatural.
 Although sometimes used to treat festoons, direct excision under eye bag surgery creates a conspicuous scar at the orbital margin.

-• Liposuction.
 A classic procedure for removing fat through small incisions, liposuction techniques have advanced a great deal in the last few decades.
 Gentler techniques allow sensitive areas like the eyes to be treated.
 However, this technique often produces inconsistent results and has not worked well for us in the treatment of festoons.

-• Lower Lid Filler Injections.
 Fillers and Botox are often used to help reduce under-eye bags and create a more youthful appearance.
 While fillers are excellent for treating lines and wrinkles, fillers almost always make festoons worse because they increase congestion of the lymphatics.
 Hyaluronic acid-based fillers are hydrophilic (they love water) and often will draw more fluid into the malar bags, making them more prominent.

-Our practice offers Filler Correction as the first step in rehabilitation of festoons.in the event of a previously botched lower lid filler treatment.
+Our practice offers Filler Correction as the first step in rehabilitation of festoons in the event of a previously botched lower lid filler treatment.
 Dr. Wulc will examine the work done and decide if a lower lid filler removal is necessary.

 Men and women who struggle with “bags on bags” in the lower lids may be good candidates for under eye bags surgery.
 Healthy adults with realistic expectations are the best candidates for festoons surgery.
 Fortunately, our treatment is applicable to most patients with this condition.
 Prior to the surgery, patients will meet with us to discuss their goals and expectations.